j834tkw/42KL-Core/README.md

 ---

 ## 🟢 Circle 05
-> Introduction to system administration and network-related projects.
+> Introduction to system administration and network-related projects, as well as C++ and OOP

 ### ✅ Projects
 - **[CPP Modules](./Circle06/cpp)**